 In order to fulfil our aims, we have developed a new evidence-informed strategy that was implemented during the 2022-2023 academic year following a significant change in school leadership and more specifically a new member of the senior team directly responsible for the Pupil Premium funding.
-We are now in the second academic year of this strategy.
+We are now in the third academic year of this strategy.

-Quality first teaching will remain at the heart of our approach, with a more focussed approach on areas of classroom practice which will have the greatest benefits to every child.
-As a major part of this strategy, we are delivering a planned programme of CPD that is aimed at developing the classroom practice, focusing heavily on building learning conditions that best serve to address the differences in cognitive function rather than the socio-economic status of our pupils.
-Our approach will develop the classroom practice across the school and build key driving principles that we will look to embed to support the learning within the classrooms to shape and develop a strong identity and culture within the teaching practice at our school.
+Quality first teaching will remain at the heart of our approach, with a more focussed approach on areas of Teaching and Learning in the classroom which will have the greatest benefits to every child.
+As a major part of this strategy, since 2022-23 we have been delivering a planned programme of CPD that is aimed at developing the classroom practice, focusing heavily on building learning conditions that best serve to address the differences in cognitive function rather than the socio-economic status of our pupils.
+This means that it is our view that teaching practice should be influenced by cognitive science and educational research.
+Our approach aims to develop the classroom practice across the school and build key driving principles that we will look to embed to support the learning within the classrooms to shape and develop a strong identity and culture within the teaching practice at our school.
+These "key driving" principles are encapsulated in our school curriculum statement "Head, Heart, Hands"; whereby knowledge should be taught to be remembered ("Head"), classroom should be built on faith, love and respect ("Heart") and knowledge should be applied and acted upon ("Hands").

 Our CPD programme has been carefully built as a 'curriculum of professional development' and is sequenced to allow staff the opportunity to build their own knowledge and understanding of successful pedagogy and curriculum design that will best serve the whole community and be of the greatest cognitive benefit to those children from disadvantaged backgrounds.
+In July 2023, after the first year of our CPD programme, over 90% of our teaching staff said that the programme so far has had a positive impact on their professional practice and professional understanding.

-As a school we are in a period of transition, moving towards new knowledge-rich curriculum - we've identified this as the way to make good outcomes genuinely outstanding outcomes.
-We want to exceed +0.5 through development of the curriculum (as opposed to intense Y11 short-term interventions).
+As a school we are in a period of transition, moving towards new knowledge-rich curriculum (currently being rolled out in Year 7) - we've identified this as the way to make good outcomes become genuinely outstanding outcomes.
+We want to exceed +0.5 Progress 8 (all students on average achieve half a grade above national average in each subject) through development of the curriculum (as opposed to intense Y11 short-term interventions).
 One reason for this is that our demographic has been shifting for some time towards greater deprivation and increased EAL.
-Therefore, need for knowledge-rich curriculum, ambition and teaching for long-term memory even more important.
+Therefore, the need for knowledge-rich curriculum, ambition and teaching for long-term memory has become even more important.
+This is supported by educational researchers such as Ed Hirsch (2016).